-The magnetic field strength in the outflow is given by $B^\prime = \sqrt{2\epsilon_B L_{\rm iso}/z_h^2 \Gamma_h^2 c}$, where $\epsilon_B$ is the fraction of the isotropic luminosity converted to magnetic field energy. \citet{Petro2019} performed large-scale 2D particle-in-cell (PIC) simulations to determine the mean electron energy in the post-reconnection region, for a range of outflow magnetisation and particle temperatures.
-Other PIC simulations for electron and ion energy spectra, including 3D, have also been explored in \citealt{Ball_2018,Zhang:2021akj}.
+The magnetic field strength in the outflow is given by $B^\prime = \sqrt{2\epsilon_B L_{j,\rm iso}/r_h^2 \Gamma_h^2 c}$, where $\epsilon_B=0.3$ is the fraction of the isotropic luminosity converted to magnetic field energy. \citet{Petro2019} performed large-scale 2D particle-in-cell (PIC) simulations to determine the mean electron energy in the post-reconnection region, for a range of outflow magnetization and particle temperatures.
+Other PIC simulations for electron and ion energy spectra, including 3D, have also been explored in the literature \citep{Ball_2018,Zhang:2021akj}.
 Here we adopt their model to estimate the mean energy of the electrons from

-where $T'_e$ is the electron temperature and $\sigma_{e,h}$ is the pair plasma magnetisation.
-It should be noted that the precise value of pair plasma magnetisation depends on the energies of particles as well as the pair multiplicity (see \citealt{Petro2019}, for more exact estimates).
+where $T'_e$ is the electron temperature and $\sigma_{e,h}$ is the pair plasma magnetization.
+It should be noted that the precise value of pair plasma magnetization depends on the energies of particles as well as the pair multiplicity (see \citealt{Petro2019}, for more exact estimates).